 Some great tools to get you going include Planner, Trello, ClickUp, or this free template from Hubspot.

-Truthfully, there is really no single or proven solution.
+Truthfully, there is no single or proven solution.
 Paid advertising can go so long, so perhaps the best piece of advice is to produce creating content that is worthwhile and engaging for your audience.
 Think critically because what works for Wendy’s may not work for the Department of Defense.

 Ultimately, having a collaborative team and running with stellar ideas is a solution everyone can agree on.